vietstack/vietstack.github.io.bka/_posts/2016-06-17-a-primer-on-data-structures-used-by-nova-to-represent-block-devices.md

 ---
-title: A primer on data structures used by Nova to represent block devices
+title: "A primer on data structures used by Nova to represent block devices"
 comments: true
 categories:
   - Tech